Sales Comparison Approach: What Is It, And How Does It Work In Real Estate?

-In real estate, there must be methods to value property.
-Otherwise, how would we know how to price homes on the open market?
-The sales comparison approach is one way to appraise property.
+In real estate, certain methods are used to calculate property value.
+Without these methods, how would we know how to price homes on the open market?
+The sales comparison approach (SCA) is a common way to appraise property, and that’s the method we’ll review momentarily.

-But what is the sales comparison approach and how does it work?
-Let's find out in this article, as well as the factors considered in a sales comparison approach.
+So, what is the sales comparison approach and how does it work?
+Let’s find out as we walk through the factors considered in a sales comparison approach.

 What Is The Sales Comparison Approach?